Elementary and Middle School

 But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 Matthew 6:33

-New Hope Christian School’s Elementary and Middle School has moved to the Waipahu campus in July of 2023 for the beginning of the 2023 -24 school year.
+New Hope Christian School’s Elementary and Middle School moved to the Waipahu campus in July of 2023.
 The newly renovated campus has the same welcoming, family feel where it is obvious as soon as you set foot on campus that children are happy and engaged in learning.

 The elementary and middle school uses the Abeka curriculum for most of its core subjects.
 Abeka is a Christ-centered curriculum that helps build a strong academic and spiritual foundation for our students.
 The small class sizes allow for teachers to better focus on each student and his/her academic needs.

-The school day begins at 8:00 am daily.
-The day ends at 3:00 pm daily four days a week and ends at 1:30pm on Wednesdays.
-Students may be dropped off as early as 7:00 am (at no charge).
+The school day begins at 8:00 am daily and ends at 3:00 pm daily four days a week.
+School ends at 1:30pm on Wednesdays.
+Students may be dropped off as early as 6:30 am (at no charge).
 The school does have an after-school program.
-After care starts when school ends and offers care until 5:30pm for a monthly fee of $80.
+After school kids club starts when school ends and offers care until 5:00pm for a monthly fee of $80.

-Please check under the “admissions” tab to find out more information on fees, and tuition, We do offer an optional catered lunch parents can purchase.
+Please check under the “admissions” tab to find out more information on fees and tuition.
+We also offer an optional catered lunch that parents can purchase.

 **For more information, please take a look at our "Frequently Asked Questions" tab or contact the school office by phone at 808-678-3776 or by email at info@nhcshi.org.